-DV SSL certificate can be regarded as an anonymous certificate (in which the identity of the individual or organization is not available from the certificate itself).
+DV TLS certificate can be regarded as an anonymous certificate (in which the identity of the individual or organization is not available from the certificate itself).
 PublicCA does not issue end entity pseudonymous certificates.

-For requests of internationalized domain names (IDNs) applying for TLS/SSL certificates, its decoded hostname will undergo additional review to mitigate the risk for phishing and other fraudulent usage as stated in Section 4.2.1, e.g., homographic spoofing of IDNs; and the decoded hostname may be compared with previously rejected certificate requests or revoked certificates.
+For requests of internationalized domain names (IDNs) applying for TLS certificates, it must be converted into punycode to submit an application.
+The decoded hostname will undergo additional review to mitigate the risk for phishing and other fraudulent usage as stated in Section 4.2.1, e.g., homographic spoofing of IDNs; and the decoded hostname may be compared with previously rejected certificate requests or revoked certificates.